Reapplying to a consulting employer: how to get the job the second time round

 In consulting recruitment terms, February can be the cruellest month.
 While some students and graduates receive job offers at this time of year, you may be among the many who have just learned that they’ve not received their dream job offer at a consulting firm – either for an internship or a full-time position.
 Yes, you know there are plenty of other consulting firm fish in the sea, but darn it that was the particular fish you wanted!
 Is there anything you can do to increase your chances if you decide to reapply?
 The simple and happy answer is yes.

 Recently I spoke with recruiters at several consulting firms, who assure me that the advice on their websites about reapplying is not empty corporate speak.
-Helen Harvey, HR specialist at Parthenon, for example, told me about a candidate who applied last year and got to the final interview stage, only to be rejected.
-She reapplied this year and was accepted.
-I also heard about a student who was rejected for an internship with the Boston Consulting Group but got accepted the following year for a full-time position.
+I hear about a candidate at EY-Parthenon, for example, who applied one year and got to the final interview stage, only to be rejected.
+She reapplied the next year and was accepted.
+I also heard about a student who was rejected for an internship with BCG but got accepted the following year for a full-time position.

 In the vast majority of cases, it will be possible to reapply for the position you want.
 Some firms, such as PwC, ask that you wait only three months before reapplying; others, such as Deloitte, will expect you to wait a little longer (six months).
 Others will expect you to wait a year, until the recruitment season starts again.
 Check the firm’s policy, as you don’t want to miss out because you reapplied too early.